ibm-cloud-docs/discovery-data/product-overview.md

 ## Extract meaning
 {: #product-overview-enrich}

-Leverage award-winning natural language processing technology to enrich your data and ensure that the right information is found when someone searches for answers.
+Use award-winning natural language processing technology to enrich your data and ensure that the right information is found when someone searches for answers.

 If extracting meaning is your goal, complete the steps that are listed in the following table.